SERVICES AND FEES

 Includes single nucleotide polymorphism, indels, simple sequence repeats discovery, extract molecular marker flanking sequences for designing genotype assays, and annotation of the markers.
 Since the complexity of individual projects can vary greatly, it is impossible to provide a typical cost.

-Identification of putative transcription factor binding regions, retrieve neighboring gene context, and annotation of binding regions.
+- ChIP-Seq - Identification of putative transcription factor binding regions, quality assessment, peak calling, retrieve neighboring gene context, annotation of binding regions, and differential binding analysis.

 De novo assemblies of metagenome data, annotation of the assemblies, taxonomic/functional classification of raw read data, and other related analyses are also possible and are priced on a case by case basis.

-We have experience with additional analyses not listed above, including HIT-CLIP, MeDIP/MDB-Seq, Tn-Seq, shRNA, chromosomal replication, and custom pipeline development and optimization.
-We can charge on a per-hour basis ($59/hr).
+We have experience with additional analyses not listed above, including ATAC-Seq, HIT-CLIP, MeDIP/MDB-Seq, Tn-Seq, shRNA, chromosomal replication, and custom pipeline development and optimization.
 If you have a more complex project, please contact us to discuss additional options for payment.

 Also, let us know if you have specific needs on procedures and deliverables.
 These are being constantly revised and improved to keep pace with advances in bioinformatics, software, and computer infrastructure.
 We are open to customizing protocols and deliverables to your project.